Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 # Azure Form Recognizer client library for Python

-Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to extract text and table data from form documents.
+Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize text and table data from form documents.
 Form Recognizer is made up of the following services:

+* Prebuilt receipt model - Recognize data from USA sales receipts using a prebuilt model.
-* Custom models - Extract name/value pairs and table data from forms.
+* Custom models - Recognize name/value pairs and table data from forms.
 These models are trained with your own data, so they're tailored to your forms.
-* Prebuilt receipt model - Extract data from USA sales receipts using a prebuilt model.
+You can then take these custom models and recognize forms.
+You can also manage the custom models you've created and see how close you are to the limit of custom models your account can hold.
-* Layout API - Extract text and table structures, along with their bounding box coordinates, from documents.
+* Content API - Recognize text and table structures, along with their bounding box coordinates, from documents.

 [Source code][python-fr-src] | [Package (PyPI)][python-fr-pypi] | [API reference documentation][python-fr-ref-docs]| [Product documentation][python-fr-product-docs] | [Samples][python-fr-samples]